 As with all coastal walks, keep away from the cliff edge at all times – children should be supervised and dogs kept on a lead.

 Make a day of it by exploring what the area around Old Harry Rocks has to offer:

-- Agglestone – A unique landmark of the Dorset countryside is this 400 tonne rock that sits as if dropped into the landscape from the sky.
-A rugged walk with an intriguing legend attached to it.
+- Agglestone – A unique landmark of the Dorset countryside is this 400-tonne rock that looks like it’s been dropped into the landscape from the sky.
+A heathland walk with stunning views and an intriguing legend attached to it